ogt/boxchareditor/README.md

     > make test # or just npm test

+Its a good idea to run `make all` or just `make` before pushing to make sure that everything has been updated.
-If you want an enhancement feel free to add an issue.
+If you want an enhancement feel free to add an issue to github.com/ogt/boxchareditor

 ## SEE ALSO